A Life-changing Opportunity

 Frequently Asked Questions

-The Department of State has implemented a system called SEVIS, which keeps a record of international students who are participating on exchange programs.
+The Department of State has implemented a system called SEVIS, which keeps a record of international students who are participating in exchange programs.
 SEVIS enables sponsors to transmit participant information to the DHS (Department of Homeland Security) and DOS (the Department of State).
-Only sponsor agencies are allowed to enter the SEVIS system and validate participants’ visas.

-NO. Once your DS dates have expired, you are no longer in a bona fide sponsored internship program and cannot continue at the Host Business.
-You have the option of either returning home or staying in the US an additional 30 days beyond the expired DS dates for the exclusive purpose of travel.
-If you wish to remain in the US to travel longer than the 30 days allowed following the program, you need to contact the Office of Homeland Security and request a change of status to a B-2 (tourist) visa.
+No. Once your DS dates have expired, you are no longer in a sponsored internship program and cannot continue at the host business.
+You have the option to either return home immediately or stay in the U.S. for an additional 30 days beyond the expired DS dates for the exclusive purpose of travel.
+If you wish to remain in the U.S. to travel longer than the 30 days allowed following the program, you need to contact the Office of Homeland Security and request a change of status to a B-2 (tourist) visa.
 You will need to complete the OHS form I-539 and pay a fee of $75.
 The Office of Homeland Security recommends that the tourist visa application be submitted 45 days prior to the expiration of the participant’s J-1 visa.
-As a reminder, you are responsible for purchasing appropriate insurance to cover the travel period following the internship program.
+As a reminder, you are responsible for purchasing appropriate insurance to cover the travel period following the Internship program.

 Yes, as long as you are enrolled in a post-secondary institution or have graduated within 12 months.

-NO. CHI cannot release you in the US from its J-1 program in order for you to transfer to another J program.
+No. CHI cannot release you from its J-1 program in order for you to transfer to another J-1 program.

 CHI is unable to transfer a participant who is currently on an F-1 student visa in the U.S. to CHI’s J-1 visa.
 The participant MUST return home in order to apply for CHI’s Internship Program.